ua-i2cat/gst-unity-bridge/tests/GstUnityBridgeTest1/Assets/readme.txt

 is contained in the Plugins folder.
 Works for Windows (32 and 64 bits) and Android (arm_v7).

+Works from within the Unity Editor on Windows, if it is launched in DirectX9 mode (Launch with the -force-d3d9 option).

 Sample scenes are included.

 USAGE